python/cpython/Doc/library/urllib.request.rst

    This class is an abstraction of a URL request.

-   *url* should be a string containing a valid, properly encoded, URL.
+   *url* should be a string containing a valid, properly encoded URL.

    *data* must be an object specifying additional data to send to the server, or ``None`` if no such data is needed.
 Currently HTTP